Understanding the Invisible Threat: The Dangers of Microplastics in Our Oceans

 What Are Microplastics and How Are They Formed?

-1. Breakdown of Larger Plastics: When larger plastic items like bottles, bags, and fishing nets degrade due to exposure to sunlight and environmental factors, they fragment into smaller and smaller pieces over time.
+Microplastics can originate from a variety of sources, but their primary pathways into the ocean include:1.
+Breakdown of Larger Plastics: When larger plastic items like bottles, bags, and fishing nets degrade due to exposure to sunlight and environmental factors, they fragment into smaller and smaller pieces over time.

 2. Microbeads: These are small plastic particles intentionally manufactured for use in personal care products such as exfoliating scrubs and toothpaste.
 When washed down drains, they bypass wastewater treatment plants and enter waterways directly.